 The economic exposure represents the notional value of stock purchased under the futures contracts and therefore the value subject to market movements.

 iii.
 Options

-The Scheme has outstanding options at the year end as follows:
+The Scheme has no outstanding options at the year-end.
+Options outstanding as at 31 March 2014 were as follows: